RRBP1: Function

 but rather with Sec61 (i.e. the translocon).
 RRBP1 can enhance the association of certain mRNAs to the endoplasmic reticulum in a manner that does not require ribosome activity, likely by directly associating the mRNA's phosphate backbone.
 In addition, RRBP1 may promote the association of polysomes with the translocon and play a role in ER morphology.
 RRBP1 may also bind to microtubules.

-Although the p180 isoform is the most abundant, it may exist in different forms due to removal of tandem repeats by partial intraexonic splicing.
+Clinical significance

 RRBP1 has been excluded as a candidate gene in the cause of Alagille syndrome.